Paris, 3 March 2020

-High-speed fibre makes up one quarter of fixed Internet in OECD countries
+High-speed fibre now makes up half of fixed Internet in nine OECD countries

 Working with over 100 countries, the OECD is a global policy forum that promotes policies to improve the economic and social well-being of people around the world.